You have an aptitude for making people feel welcome and, for you, eating with others is one of life’s greatest pleasures.

 - The UK Health and Safety Executive and the FDA website's, in particular for all matters concerning health and safety regulations

 You also can’t forget the main players in the restaurant game: the restaurant managers themselves.
 Take some time out to grab a coffee with a restaurant owner - as they could provide you with some valuable insider information about the sector.

 Analysing the demand for restaurants in your area

-Reliable market research must be based on both macro and micro data.
-While macro data focuses on the bigger picture, such as, for example, the number of customers that bought grilled cheese sandwiches in one lunch sitting, micro data is person-specific.
+Next up in our guide on how to do market research for a restaurant is understanding that reliable market research must be based on both macro and microdata.
+While macro data focuses on the bigger picture, such as, for example, the number of customers that bought grilled cheese sandwiches in one lunch sitting, microdata is person-specific.

 This means evaluating the size of the local market by assessing just how many people live in the area, what their profile is (e.g. age, occupation, gender, level of disposable income), and exactly how many of them fall within your target market.

 You will then focus on piquing consumer interest.
 What are the places that attract your potential customers and where would be an enticing location for your own business?

 You should also anticipate the expectations of customers at the local level.
 What type of food service is lacking in the market today and what type of cuisine has the greatest potential?

 You should consider offering additional services, such as takeaway and delivery services.

 To find this information on the local market, you can check out the site of the city.
 You should also go the extra mile by directly asking your future customers what they look for in the area’s eateries.
 Take to the streets with a questionnaire that’ll allow you to assess your target market’s wants and needs.